waylow/boneWidget/README.md

 -add property to be able to rotate the widgets
 -add function to clear widget from bone
 -add operator to show/hide the collections
+-add operator that will resync the names of the wdgts to the bones (sometimes you change them so it would be a nice feature)

 -it doesn't delete the _old widget_ when creating a new one